Document status: ⚠️ DRAFT

 • (number of maintainers is 0)

-• The project has been removed from the ecosystem index due to extraordinary circumstances
+• The project has been made inaccessible from the ecosystem index due to breaking of terms or code of conduct.

 • This project is maintained by the language core team itself.